Add voice guidance

 |---|---|---|

-Do not confuse the Voice and Language concepts.
+⚠️ Do not confuse Voice and Language concepts

-Always ensure that the selected Voice is compatible with the chosen Language, as mismatched combinations may result in unnatural or incorrect pronunciation.
+Ensure the selected Voice is compatible with the chosen Language.
+Mismatched combinations may result in unnatural or incorrect pronunciation.

 - SDK language (

-SdkSettings.language) : Defines the language used for all on-screen text and UI intended strings. - Voice language (
+SdkSettings.language) — language for on-screen text and UI strings - Voice language (

-Both settings use the same Language class.
-The synchronization between the SDK language and the voice language should be made by the user, depending on the use case.
+Both use the same Language class.
+Synchronize SDK language and voice language based on your use case.

 List<ContentStoreItem> items = ContentStore.getLocalContentList(ContentType.humanVoice);